 - Focus on specific outcomes and use numbers to support them.
 Your experience will be more powerful if employers can visualize the real-world impact of your work.

-- If you lack experience, use strong transferable skills, soft skills, and extracurriculars like volunteer work and personal projects to make sure that your resume leaves a lasting impression.
+- If you lack experience, emphasize your professional skills on your resume instead.
+Use strong transferable skills, soft skills, and extracurriculars like volunteer work and personal projects to make sure that your resume leaves a lasting impression.

 - Don't shy away from career gaps.
-If your resume includes an employment gap due to your role as a parent or any other reason, give context and emphasize how you used this time to develop your skills.
+If you have an employment gap on your resume due to your role as a parent or any other reason, give context and emphasize how you used this time to develop your skills.

 Where should you put your education section on a resume with no degree?